mrm272/ThetaChi-AlphaBeta-FamilyTree/README.md

 are licensed under their respective open source licenses.
 The Theta Chi flag image was downloaded from [this site](https://upload.wikimedia.org/wikipedia/en/d/df/OX_Flag.png).
-The data displayed on this web page is populated by this [google spreadsheet] and is property of Theta Chi Fraternity Beta Alpha chapter and its initiates.
+The data displayed on this web page is populated by this [https://docs.google.com/spreadsheets/d/e/2PACX-1vQqINcM2P46xUXHdEIlEr1EngC4Q7bN7tV_AjHEMXze8OQUkvbR8urX3jOkGrYgiXBEJL1fkzdMMBjw/pubhtml] and is property of Theta Chi Fraternity Beta Alpha chapter and its initiates.

 <!--